tallforasmurf/byteplay/README.md

 2. Class `Opcode.__repr__()` has different output than `Opcode.__str__()`.
-   Previously they were identical; now `__repr__()` returns a string that could reproduce the Opcode object.
+   Previously they were identical; now `__repr__()` returns a string that could be eval'd to reproduce the Opcode object (if "Opcode" is defined).

 3. `CodeList.__str__()` result is now a list of strings.
    Originally it returned a single big string of the disassembled bytecode